shantanusoni72/Minesweeper/README.md

 # Minesweeper
-Minesweep is a python based game
+Minesweep is a python based game.
+Current version avaiable is 2021.2.3.